stratdev3/SimpleW/documentation/simplew/docs/addons/service-firewall.md

 Country filtering requires a MaxMind country database to resolve real countries.
 If no database is configured, the country is unresolved.
+An IP absent from the configured database is also treated as unresolved.
+Database and lookup failures are propagated as `500 Internal Server Error`; they are not treated as unknown countries.

 ```csharp
 server.UseFirewallModule(options => {